SODALITE-EU/xopera-rest-api/README.md

     - save blueprint_metadata, returned by API call -> it is the only way of accessing your blueprint afterwards
 - deploy last version of blueprint with POST to /deploy/{blueprint_token}
     - optionally, inputs file to be used with template must also be uploaded within same API call
-    - another version can be specified by version_id or timestamp
+    - another version can be specified by version_tag
     - save session_token

 - using status_token from with GET to /info/status check status of your job